 The Red Sea Mountain Trail is a community tourism project, managed by members of the Khushmaan.
 The Khushmaan are a clan of a Bedouin tribe called the Maaza, who occupy the northern half of Egypt's Red Sea Mountains and who trace their roots to the Hejaz of Arabia.
-A small, tribal organisation headed by a Sheikh of the Khushmaan - Sheikh Merayi Abu Musallem - oversees the operation and ongoing development of the Red Sea Mountain Trail.
+A small, tribal organisation headed by a Sheikh of the Khushmaan oversees the operation and ongoing development of the Red Sea Mountain Trail.
 This organisation is known as the Red Sea Mountain Trail Association (RSMTA).
-The Red Sea Mountain Trail is the sister project of the award-winning Sinai Trail and was developed by the same team, according to the same tourism model.
-The founders of the Red Sea Mountain Trail, along with co-founders who had a central role in putting final parts of the project together over the last year, plus members of our wider community of volunteers and helpers, are introduced below.
+The Red Sea Mountain Trail is the sister project of the award-winning Sinai Trail and Wadi Rum Trail, which launched in early 2023, with all three created by the same team, with the same vision and broadly similar goals.

-Hassan Musallem is the brother of Sheikh Merayi Abu Musallem and grew up between the mountains and the town of Hurghada.
+Hassan Musallem is the brother of Sheikh Merayi Abu Musallem and grew up between the Red Sea Mountains and the town of Hurghada.
 He has been working in tourism for over 20 years, helping with the management of Bedouin camps or 'mahattas' in the foothills of the mountains.
-Hassan helped advise on the development of the Red Sea Mountain Trail and scouted some sections of the route.
-He will work close to Sheikh Merayi in overseeing its future development for the wider Bedouin community.
-Alongside his work off trail, he will work as a guide.
-Hassan splits his time between the mountains and Hurghada - but much prefers the mountains - and his knowledge of the region and its people are admired by both other Bedouin and tourists alike.
+Hassan helped advise on the development of the Red Sea Mountain Trail and scouted several sections of the route.
+He works as one of the head guides on the trail today and remains close to Sheikh Merayi in overseeing its management and development on behalf of the wider Bedouin community in the region.
+Hassan splits his time between the mountains and Hurghada today and his knowledge of the region and competence in the mountains is widely admired by hikers and Bedouin alike.